sourcegraph/customer-training/trainings/batch-changes-webinar/lesson-plan.md

 Batch Changes is a way to script changes to your code.
 Using Sourcegraph search, you'll find a list of relevant repositories—for example, all repos that have `Dockerfile`s, or all repos that have Java files.
 Then, using a YAML spec that you write, you'll script out the change that you want to make to your files.
 We can support something as simple as a find and replace (essentially `sed` on steroids) or as complex as a full refactor.
 Batch Changes can run across many repos at once, allowing you to make very large-scale changes—particularly helpful for the sorts of rote activities (like adding a new step to the CI pipeline) that may need to happen at scale.

-Once the Batch Changes spec is executed, Sourcegraph will generate pull/merge requests on your code host, one per repo (usually—this can be customized).
+Once the batch change's spec is executed, Sourcegraph will generate pull/merge requests on your code host, one per repo (usually—this can be customized).
 We'll open them on your behalf, and then give you the ability to manage them from within Sourcegraph.
 You can close individual PRs, comment on them, and even bulk-merge.
 We also generate a burndown chart for you to track progress.

 ### Running a Batch Change

-To get started, I'm going to run a Batch Change that appends `Hello World` to all my `README` files.
+To get started, I'm going to run a batch change that appends `Hello World` to all my `README` files.

 ❗️ This is a generic starting point.
-If you know a different Batch Change will be more appropriate, or the customer has a specific use case in mind, you may want to walk through that change, instead.
+If you know a different batch change will be more appropriate, or the customer has a specific use case in mind, you may want to walk through that change, instead.

 🔎 The trainer should demonstrate:

-* Adding a Batch Change PAT as an end user.
+* Adding a Batch Changes PAT as an end user.
-* Creating the [Hello World](https://docs.sourcegraph.com/batch_changes/quickstart) Batch Change in the browser as a SSBC.
+* Creating the [Hello World](https://docs.sourcegraph.com/batch_changes/quickstart) batch change in the browser as a SSBC.
 (When creating a new SSBC, `hello world` exists as a default library change—you don't need to copy it from the docs.)
 * Explain the spec's parts, specifically `resositoriesMatchingQuery`, `steps`, and `changesetTemplate`.
 * The logged information during the execution stage.
 (Highlight that we're spinning up Docker containers specified by the user.)
 * The results of the preview.
-* Highlight that the Batch Change is not applied yet, and discuss what happens (PRs are opened) when it is.
+* Highlight that the batch change is not applied yet, and discuss what happens (PRs are opened) when it is.

 What we just saw is what we call a Server Side Batch Change, or SSBC.
 That means that it's running directly on the Sourcegraph instance, rather than locally.
 I can also run this locally, using our CLI.